This post may contain affiliate links. Please read our disclosure policy.

-I have had an absolutely obsession lately with Siggi’s yogurt.
+I have had an absolute obsession lately with Siggi’s yogurt.
 It has been a savior to me during my pregnancy as I can always rely on it for a yummy, healthy snack.
-I had some salmon and green beans to make this week, and wanted to elevate the simple dish with a yummy yogurt sauce.
+I had some salmon and green beans to make this week and wanted to elevate the simple dish with a yummy yogurt sauce — Baked Lemon Salmon with Creamy Dill Sauce.
 Taking plain greek yogurt and putting into savory dishes is one of my favorite ways to add flavor while still keeping it healthy and lean.
 This sauce is definitely a new favorite and it is absolutely perfect over this lemon baked salmon.
 Give it a try, you’ll feel like you are dining out in a restaurant with this simple, absolutely delicious meal.

-You’ll see that we served ours over our garlicky green beans, which is so good because the sauce goes so well over the beans, too.
+You’ll see that we served our Baked Lemon Salmon with Creamy Dill Sauce over our garlicky green beans, which is so good because the sauce goes so well over the beans, too.
 I would also place mine over some garlicky sauteed spinach or asparagus!

 Ingredients (Serves 2):